 For account requests, please contact the IT Help Desk for further assistance.

 To ensure that your data is backed up, we recommend storing your files and documents on cloud-based SRJC servers.
 The Junior College provides you with a variety of document management tools to help you store, share, and collaborate your files.
 These tools include a personal network storage drive (X:\), departmental shared drives (S:\), OneDrive (work account, not personal), Microsoft Teams, and File Depot.

 Unless your position requires significant off-site work and documentation, it is recommended that you NOT save documents, spreadsheets, etc. to your local C drive.
 It is recommended that you work from your X:\ Drive.
 If your account gets compromised or if your PC is damaged, your data will be safe inside our Data Center and can be recovered.

 Check your computer to ensure you have access to all the printers you need.
 If you do not, make a note of the make, model and IP address (can be found through printer settings or via a coworker), then submit a request to have the printer installed.

 Note: Some Kyocera printers utilize Job Accounting, which requires a code to allow printing.
 Your supervisor should be able to provide you with this code if needed.

-Help Desk technicians are available to assist you with SRJC provided computer or communication issues.
-They can also help route your request to the right person if the IT Help Desk is not the right place.
+If you have more questions we have Help Desk technicians available to assist you with your SRJC-provided computer or communication issues.
+Our technicians can also help route your request to the right person if the IT Help Desk is not the right place.

 - Submit a Support Request.